Machu Picchu Wonder of the World

 The Three Windows are made of huge blocks of stone and have the typical trapezoidal shape the Incas used for designing them.

-In the Temple of the Condor, you will see a gigantic condor made of stone, with its wings extended as if it were flying.
+Here, you will see a gigantic condor made of stone with its wings extended as if it were flying.

 A natural rock formation began to take shape millions of years ago and the Inca skillfully shaped the rock.
 The attention to detail is spectacular with the rock on the left not touching the ground, symbolizing the bird flying through the air.